 4. Pricing

-A good drop point should be priced fairly even from a top brand.
-Budget knives could be anywhere between $10-$50 but they lack durability due to poor build.
+Budget knives could be anywhere between $10-$50 but they lack durability due to poor steel and handle.
 For better durability, you need to spend around $100 and premium models may cost even more.

 Is a drop point knife legal in the U.S?